RaziPour1993/EasyComment/README.md

 3. Rate the video using the star rating system.
 4. Click "Generate Comment" to generate a comment based on the rating.
 5. Preview the comment and click "Confirm" to post it.
+6. Alternatively, click the button next to the "Subscribe" button to automatically post a 5-star comment.

 ## Contributing